HearthSim/Hearthstone-Deck-Tracker/README.md

   - Create **screenshots** of decks (My Decks > More...)
   - **Share** your decks by exporting them as xml files or id-strings (My Decks > More...).
 Both can be imported via New Deck > Import.
 - **Notifications**: get notified when a game or a turn starts (either by the tray icon flashing or hearthstone popping up)
-- **Customization**: Almost every feature can be turned on/off seperately.
+- **Customization**: Almost every feature can be turned on/off separately.

 How to use: